UniversityLink is a pathway to a premier four-year university by way of community college.

 - Social and behavioral sciences

-Note: Both of the UC English courses and the UC math course must be completed by the end of fall term prior to fall enrollment at UC San Diego.
+Note: Both of the UC English composition courses and the UC math course must be completed by the end of fall term prior to fall enrollment at UC San Diego.

 Complete all articulated UC San Diego major preparation available at your local partner community college and declare a major at the time of completing the UC San Diego admissions application.